Can You Refuse a DOT Inspection?

 • familiarize yourself with inspection protocols

 With these steps taken care of beforehand, DOT inspections will typically take less than an hour when done correctly.
-Also, take a look at Drug and Alcohol Program policy.
+Also, take a look at the Drug and Alcohol Program policy.
 What is DOT Clearinghouse Enforcement?

 What Is the CVSA International Road Check?